Jake Burger Preview, Player Props: Marlins vs. Brewers

 Jake Burger At The Plate

-- Among qualifying hitters in MLB action, his batting average ranks 113th, his on-base percentage ranks 128th, and he is 12th in the league in slugging.
+- Among qualified batters in MLB action, his batting average ranks 112th, his on-base percentage ranks 127th, and he is 11th in the league in slugging.

-- Burger has reached base via a hit in 70 games this year (of 123 played), and had multiple hits in 27 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.